Srushti104/Big-data-systems/Assignment 1/GCP/README.md

 In this assignment we are be exploring a sample dataset of SEVIR+NOAA Storm data loaded to Google cloud storage.We Build a data processing pipeline and ingest the data to bigquery from Google cloud Storage using Apache Beam, DataFlow and explore the sampled data using
 Big Query and Data Studio

 __Dataflow__ is a managed service for executing a wide variety of data processing patterns.
-When you run your pipeline with the Cloud Dataflow service, the runner uploads your executable code and dependencies to a Google Cloud Storage bucket and creates a Cloud Dataflow job, which executes your pipeline on managed resources in Google Cloud Platform.[1](https://medium.com/google-cloud/basic-streaming-data-enrichment-on-google-cloud-with-dataflow-sql-a7684353119c)
+When you run your pipeline with the Cloud Dataflow service, the runner uploads your executable code and dependencies to a Google Cloud Storage bucket and creates a Cloud Dataflow job, which executes your pipeline on managed resources in Google Cloud Platform.

 __Datalab__ is used to explore, analyze, transform data and build Machine Learning (ML) models on Google’s Cloud virtual machine.